-Epitaxial growth of UV LEDs faces significant challenges: long runs, superlattices, high Al content vs. high doping level, very high growth temperature and large wafer bow and many more.
-LayTec's 3rd generation of EpiTT and EpiCurve®TT families Gen3 offers significant technology advances to solve most of these problems.
+Epitaxial growth of UV LEDs faces significant challenges: long runs, superlattices, high Al content vs. high doping level, very high growth temperature large wafer bow and many more.
+LayTec's latest generation of EpiTT and EpiCurve®TT offers significant technology advances to solve most of these problems.
 Here are some application examples.

 In-situ monitoring of high temperature AlN templates for UV LEDs